GoodFaithParadigm8/constitution/index.md

 ## ARTICLE 8
 ### SECTION 8.1
 - Seal
-	- The society seal shall be kept by the Treasurer, to be used as required. - 2 - Constitution and Bylaws of [NAME OF SOCIETY]
+	- The society seal shall be kept by the Treasurer, to be used as required.

 ## ARTICLE 9
 ### SECTION 9.1
 - Signing Officials